venikkin/golf-tournament-store/README.md

 Alternatively, you can run the application utilising docker by `./example-local-runner.sh`.
 This command will build docker images for the application and mysql server with compatible schema, and starts both containers.
-Please note, after script is stopped, mysql container will be still running, and you will be responsible to stop and dispose it afterwards by executing `docker container stop dev-mysql && docker container rm dev-mysql`.
+Please note, after script is stopped, mysql container will be still running, and you are responsible to stop and dispose it afterwards by executing `docker container stop dev-mysql && docker container rm dev-mysql`.

-The application is not production-ready because of time limitations.
-Relevant sections contain commentaries about possible improvements that could be taken further.
+## How to add new provider

 In order to add data provider you need to:
 * add provider-specific [payload converter](src/main/kotlin/com/venikkin/example/golftmts/provider/ProviderPayloadConverter.kt);
 * extend [configuration](conf/providers.example.json) with provider-specific token and converter qualifier.

+The application is not production-ready because of time limitations.
+Relevant sections contain commentaries about possible improvements that could be taken further.